 Students should ensure that they do not make any travel plans during the end of semester examination period.
 If you are not available to sit a scheduled examination, you may receive a fail grade.
 Travel plans are not valid grounds for granting a deferred examination.

 Bond University provides documents to help with Study Strategies and theory.
 Read more

 Graduation is the ceremony that every student looks forward to.
 A time to reflect and celebrate.
-There are usually 2 ceremonies held during Week 4 or 5 in the University Sports Hall.
+There are 2 ceremonies held during week 5 in the University Sports Hall.